benmandrew/benmandrew.github.io/_posts/2024-08-16-discrete-distortion.markdown

 ## Colour models

-The standard of using red, green, and blue channels to represent colours is just one option of many.
+The standard of using Red, Green, and Blue (RGB) channels to represent colours is just one option of many.
 Other more intuitive models exist, such as the Hue, Saturation, and Value (HSV) model.
 By converting into this colour model we can directly manipulate properties that are more interesting than just the amount of red, green, or blue.

 If we add to the H (hue) channel, we can "rotate" the hue around the entire $$360°$$ colour wheel.
 To do this process we first convert from RGB to HSV, add some value to the H channel, then convert back to RGB.